prateekpuri01/Farmers_Market_Forecasting/README.md

 The sales data is private and is not directly available on this repository but the databases utilized for feature extraction can be made available by request.

-The app can be accessed at: http://www.seedforecasts.com/
+The dashbaord, constructed in python DASH, can be accessed at: http://www.seedforecasts.com/